 Do you have questions?

 Let us help.
 Read through our list of Music Therapy Frequently Asked Questions.
 Our knowledgeable staff are here for you.
-All you need to do is give us a call at 651-454-2732 or tell us a little about yourself through our Contact Form.
+All you need to do is give us a call at 651-454-2732 or tell us a little about yourself through our Referral Form.

 Meet Our Music Therapy Team: